-This prospectus relates to the possible sale from time to time of up to an aggregate of 815,409 shares of common stock by the selling stockholder, or any of its pledgees, donees, transferees or other successors in interest.
-If the selling stockholder presents units to Boston Properties Limited Partnership for redemption, we may, at our election, acquire such units in exchange for common stock in accordance with the terms of Boston Properties Limited Partnership's agreement of limited partnership, as amended.
-We are registering the common stock pursuant to our obligations under the registration rights and lock-up agreement, but the registration of the common stock does not necessarily mean that any of the common stock will be offered or sold by the selling stockholder.
+This prospectus relates to the possible sale from time to time of up to an aggregate of 1,066,229 shares of common stock by the selling stockholders, or any of their pledgees, donees, transferees or other successors in interest.
+We are registering the common stock pursuant to our obligations under the registration rights agreements, but the registration of the common stock does not necessarily mean that any of the common stock will be offered or sold by the selling stockholders.

 The distribution of the common stock may be effected from time to time in one or more underwritten transactions at a fixed price or prices, which may be changed, or at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
 Any underwritten offering may be on a "best efforts" or a "firm commitment" basis.
-In connection with any underwritten offering, underwriters or agents may receive compensation in the form of discounts, concessions or commissions from the selling stockholder.
-Underwriters may sell the common stock to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.
+In connection with any underwritten offering, underwriters or agents may receive compensation in the form of discounts, concessions or commissions from the selling stockholders.
+Underwriters may sell the common stock to or through dealers, and these dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.

-The selling stockholder and any underwriters, dealers or agents that participate in the distribution of the common stock may be deemed to be underwriters under the Securities Act of 1933, and any profit on the sale of the common stock by them and any discounts, commissions or concessions received by any underwriters, dealers or agents might be deemed to be underwriting discounts and commissions under the Securities Act of 1933.
-At any time a particular offer of common stock is made by the selling stockholder, a prospectus supplement, if required, will be distributed that will, where applicable:
+The selling stockholders and any underwriters, dealers or agents that participate in the distribution of the common stock may be deemed to be underwriters under the Securities Act of 1933, and any profit on the sale of the common stock by them and any discounts, commissions or concessions received by any underwriters, dealers or agents might be deemed to be underwriting discounts and commissions under the Securities Act of 1933.
+At any time a particular offer of common stock is made by the selling stockholders, a prospectus supplement, if required, will be distributed that will, where applicable:

-- . identify any underwriter, dealer or agent; - . describe any compensation in the form of discounts, concessions, commissions or otherwise received by each underwriter, dealer or agent and in the aggregate to all underwriters, dealers and agents; - . identify the amounts underwritten; - . identify the nature of the underwriter's obligation to take the common stock; and - . provide any other required information.
+- o identify any underwriter, dealer or agent; - describe any compensation in the form of discounts, concessions, commissions or otherwise received by each underwriter, dealer or agent and in the aggregate to all underwriters, dealers and agents; - o identify the amounts underwritten; - o identify the nature of the underwriter's obligation to take the common stock; and - o provide any other required information.

-The sale of common stock by the selling stockholder may also be effected by selling common stock directly to purchasers or to or through broker-dealers.
-In connection with any such sale, any such broker-dealer may act as agent for the selling stockholder or may purchase from the selling stockholder all or a portion of the common stock as principal, and may be made pursuant to any of the methods described below.
-Such sales may be made on the New York Stock Exchange or other exchanges on which the common stock are then traded, in the over-thecounter market, in negotiated transactions or otherwise at prices and at terms then prevailing or at prices related to the then-current market prices or at prices otherwise negotiated.
+The sale of common stock by the selling stockholders may also be effected by selling common stock directly to purchasers or to or through broker-dealers.
+In connection with any such sale, any broker-dealer may act as agent for the selling stockholders or may purchase from the selling stockholders all or a portion of the common stock as principal, and may be made pursuant to any of the methods described below.
+Sales may be made on the New York Stock Exchange or other exchanges on which the common stock are then traded, in the over-the-counter market, in negotiated transactions or otherwise at prices and at terms then prevailing or at prices related to the then-current market prices or at prices otherwise negotiated.